Fact checkedFact Checked

 In response to common gut-related ailments, more people are turning to probiotic foods to help regulate their digestive tract and reduce gastrointestinal discomfort.
 Since digestive diseases are the third major illness in the U.S., increased consumption of probiotics in foods and supplements couldn’t be more timely.

-Regularly consuming yogurt, kefir, kombucha, kimchi, miso, tempeh, and other probiotic-rich foods helps with regulating weight loss, improving immune function, and balancing the gut microbiota[3].
+Regularly eating yogurt, kefir, kombucha, kimchi, miso, tempeh, and other probiotic-rich foods helps regulate weight loss, improve immune function, and balance the gut microbiota[3].
 Thanks to the unique properties of probiotic strains, the human body can greatly benefit from regularly consuming probiotics in food.

 What Are Probiotics?